dhoerl/PhotoScrollerNetwork/README.txt

 Note: originally I tried to do as Apple does - receive a single jpeg file then create all the tiles on disk as pngs.
 This process took around a minute on the iPhone 4 and was thus rejected.

 RECENT CHANGES:

+v2.6
+- updated for iOS7.
+Seems we get a tilePages message from the OS earlier than before, and the code wasn't ready.
+Protect that now with a flag.
+Other very minor changes.

 v2.5:
 - finally got libturbojpeg to build for armv7s, so this project is now SDK6 and armv7s friendly